marcomgbr/csharp-pdfium-component/readme.md

 ![Main window sample](/imgs/main-window.png "Main window")

-This project isn’t anything special.
-I just wanted a FAST AND SIMPLE PDF reader, which is hard to find these days.
+This project started as a quest to create a fast and simple PDF reader, something surprisingly hard to find these days.

-Furthermore, I really needed to train a little in *frontend*, componentization, etc.
+Then I found pvginkel/PdfiumViewer project, which met my needs with just a few modifications.
+However, I ended up making many changes, which I list below.

 Feel free to make it look however you want.